CSenkpiel/Inve2st/docs/source/quickstart.rst

 ------------------------------
 To run the simulation for PV-homestorage systems calc_UCM_economics.py needs to be executed.
 If no own PostgreSQL Database – according to the Inve2st schema is set up, the model can be run without database – reading in csv data from the input folder.
-..
-Within the calc_UCM_economics.py the following settings need to be put to work with csv files:

 The csv files for different cases are provided in inputs folder.